astropy/astropy/docs/stats/lombscargle.rst

 The interaction of these effects means that in practice there is no absolute guarantee that the highest peak corresponds to the best frequency, and results must be interpreted carefully.
+For a detailed discussion of these effects, see [11]_.

 Literature References